-The Board elected Aaron Jagdfeld as Chairman of the Board in February 2016.
-Mr. Jagdfeld has served as a director of the Company since 2006 and is the Company's President and Chief Executive Officer.
-Following the election of Mr. Jagdfeld, the Board elected Todd Adams as Lead Director in February 2016.
+Aaron Jagdfeld has served as a director of the Company since 2006 and is the Company's Chairman of the Board, President and Chief Executive Officer.
+Bennett Morgan serves as Lead Director.
 The Lead Director has broad responsibility and authority, including to:

-- Review the agendas for and preside over meetings of the independent directors. - Preside at all meetings of the Board of Directors at which the Chairman is not present, including executive sessions of the independent Directors. - Call meetings of the independent Directors. - Serve as the principal liaison between the Chairman and the independent Directors. - Consult with the Chairman regarding: - Information sent to the Board of Directors, including the quality, quantity, appropriateness and timeliness of such information. - Meeting agendas for the Board of Directors. - The frequency of Board of Directors meetings and meeting schedules, assuring there is sufficient time for discussion of all agenda items. - Be available, when appropriate, for consultation and direct communication with stockholders.

-• Select, retain and consult with outside counsel and other advisors as the Lead Director deems appropriate.
+- Review the agendas for and preside over meetings of the independent directors. - Preside at all meetings of the Board of Directors at which the Chairman is not present, including executive sessions of the independent Directors. - Call meetings of the independent Directors. - Serve as the principal liaison between the Chairman and the independent Directors. - Consult with the Chairman regarding: - Information sent to the Board of Directors, including the quality, quantity, appropriateness, and timeliness of such information. - Meeting agendas for the Board of Directors. - The frequency of Board of Directors meetings and meeting schedules, assuring there is sufficient time for discussion of all agenda items. - Be available, when appropriate, for consultation and direct communication with stockholders. - Select, retain, and consult with outside counsel and other advisors as the Lead Director deems appropriate.

 Periodically, our Board assesses these roles and the board leadership structure to ensure the interests of the Company and its stockholders are best served.
-Our Board has determined that its current structure, with a combined Chairman and CEO role and an independent Lead Director is in the best interests of the Company and its stockholders at this time.
+Our Board has determined that its current structure, with a combined Chairman and CEO role and an independent Lead Director is in the best interests of the Company and its stockholders at this time based on a number of factors, including: